asteroid-lang/asteroid/Using Asteroid.md

 Let us limit ourselves with finding only the first longest substring.
 If there are more common substrings of the same length, then the rest are ignored.
-There are two loops (see also Task 17, The longest palindrome) over the first string (`stra`), and they use the index method to search for the substring in the second string (`strb`).
+There are two loops (see also Task 17, The longest palindrome) over the first string (`stra`).
+These use the index method to search for the substring in the second string (`strb`).